-Project-based work is also a good way to encourage homeschoolers to engage in interest-based, self-directed learning.
+Project-based school work is also a good way to encourage homeschoolers to engage in interest-based, self-directed learning.

 Setting project-based school work allows home educators to give home-ed pupils open-ended studies of learning.
 A project on bees/transport /a historical era can start at KS1 and continue until KS4 or until their interest wanes: A long-term unit study.